RUSA awards: Best of the Best Business Web Resources

-HS-Section: Historical Materials
+History Section: Historical materials

 The History Section represents the subject interests of reference librarians, archivists, bibliographers, genealogists, historians, and others engaged in historical reference or research.
 It brings together representatives of history collections in all formats from all types of libraries, archives, and historical societies.
 It was established in 1961.

 The RUSA HS Historical Materials Committee annually compiles and publishes the Best Historical Materials list with extensive annotation at the RUSA HS website.